bshao001/ChatLearner/README.md

 python basicmodel.py
 ```

 With the existing parameters in the file and the current Papaya training data set, it will be very easy to get to a perplexity of 1.06 at around epoch 30.
-It would be better if you let it run until it reaches terminates by itself, i.e., reaching the point with the perplexity less than 1.04.
+It would be better if you let it run until it terminates by itself, i.e., reaching the point with the perplexity less than 1.04 or until the maximum epoch.
 You will be able to see the training results under Data/Result/ folder.
 Make sure they are 4 files exist:
 1. basic.data-00000-of-00001
 2. basic.index
 3. basic.meta